cookies-xor-cream/HugoTest/content/posts/poetry/wip/death-is-just-a-continuation-of-life-without-the-self.md

 ---

 She thought there was a solution to the halting problem,
-In the form of a suicide, but she blundered,
+in the form of a suicide, but she blundered,
 I woke her up in a pool of her vomit,
-Told her that rock bottom's now her new summit.
+told her that rock bottom's now her new summit.

 "I love you but don't know how to handle this,
-Tell me you're already dead, so that I can pack my things",
+tell me you're already dead, so that I can pack my things",
-But she told me that she never felt less free,
+but she told me that she never felt less free,
-Like a message in a bottle, cinched onto the bottom of the sea.
+like a message in a bottle, cinched onto the bottom of the sea.

 I pincered her below her cheeks,
-And told her that she had to speak,
+and told her that she had to speak,
-But all the sound that she could make
+but all the sound that she could make
-Was *"therapy don't do the trick for me,*
+was *"therapy don't do the trick for me,*
 *The talking just won't take"*.

 "Raconte-moi, tu t'attendes à quoi?"